eukras/job-matcher-jc7845s6lk/README.md

 In this approach, we read through jobs and jobseekers to create an index of unique skill sets.
 We compare the possible skillset combinations and then expand this to include the jobs and job seekers that have those skills.

-Unfortunately, this performs just about identically on large and small datasets, and is not worth the added complexity:
+Unfortunately, this performs just about identically to the naive implementation on large and small datasets.
+So, is not worth the added complexity:

 ```
 time python main.py --matcher=preemptive                      # <-- Still about 80ms
-time python main.py --matcher=preemptive --dataset=generated  # <-- Still about 30s
+time python main.py --matcher=preemptive --dataset=generated  # <-- Still about 30s (or 15s if piped to a file)
 ```

-However, this approach would be much faster if we were to apply a threshold to the percentage matches we woudl accept.
+However, this approach would be much faster if we were to apply a threshold to the percentage matches we would accept.
 The great majority of matches are for only one skill, and for under a 60% match.
 If I change the preemptive strategy to ignore anything under 60%, which it will do more efficiently than the naive strategy, then we get to 8-9s.

-The set operations are sufficiently efficient that putting an LRU cache on the percentage calculations only slows it down.